 Chorionic villi sampling (CVS) is a procedure performed in the first trimester of pregnancy to detect to detect birth defects.
 Samples are taken from parts of the placenta called the chorionic villi, which have the same genes as the fetus.
 CVS can detect most of the same defects as amniocentesis, but it cannot detect open neural tube defects.
 If you have CVS, you will want to consider having a blood alpha-fetoprotein (AFP) test later in your pregnancy to test for neural tube defects.

 Here is some information about the test and the risks involved.

 Your doctor will discuss the benefits and risks of the test with you based on your pregnancy.
-This test is only useful if the results will change the management of your pregnancy, or change your desire to continue the pregnancy.
+This test is only useful if the results will change the management of your pregnancy or change your desire to continue the pregnancy.
 If you are at higher risk for having a baby with birth defects, you may wish to have this test.
 Examples of things that may put you at higher risk are:

 CVS is usually done about 10-12 weeks from a woman's last menstrual period and once the presence of a living pregnancy has been established.
 The procedure is performed in the doctor's office or hospital.
-Cells can be collected from the placenta in two ways—through the abdomen or through the vagina.
+Cells can be collected from the placenta in 2 ways—through the abdomen or through the vagina.
 If you have any bleeding during pregnancy, problems with your cervix, or a sexually transmitted disease, you may be offered CVS through the abdomen as the preferred route.